zchrissirhcz/cmake_tools/README.md

 ```

 **Options**
-You may override the following options's:
+You may override the following options:
 ```cmake
 option(OVERLOOK_FLAGS_GLOBAL "use safe compilation flags?"
 ON) option(OVERLOOK_USE_STRICT_FLAGS "strict c/c++ flags checking?"
 OFF)